shmg-org/umf-specification/README.md

 # This is a comment.
 ```

+> [!NOTE]
+> Fields that are under a header have higher priority than global fields, global fields are only used as a fallback.

 ## Naming Style & Spacing

 When defining a header or field, the first character in the name must always be capitalized.
 It is recommended to have an empty line after the media name, a space around the header name, and a space after the ":" character in a field.
 But those are not requirements, you can format them as you like.